MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 - P2: [OnePlus 7](#making-of-dataset-p2)
 - P3: [Samsung Galaxy S22](#making-of-dataset-p3)

-In the abbreviations the P stands for phone, indicating the subset was created using the camera of a phone.
+In the abbreviations, the P stands for phone, indicating the subset was created using the camera of a smartphone.
 C indicates that the subset was created using a dedicated camera.

 The table shows the dimensions of each device.
 The dimensions of the images in dataset S are 4256 x 2848.
-For the experiments we limited the images to be 4000 x 2800 to fit every dimension equally.
+For the experiments, we limited the images to be 4000 x 2800 to fit every dimension equally.
 In order to cut the images to size, the top left corner was used.

 To test how well the network generalised, we planned on training a model for each type of dataset, and then testing these models also each on one type of dataset:
 - (S, S): train model on dataset S, test on dataset S.